SoCXin/web/source/vim1/InstallDocker.md

 title: Install Docker
 ---

-This guide will show you how to install Docker on Ubuntu for OS-Q VIMs/Edge.
+This guide will show you how to install Docker on Ubuntu for Khadas VIMs/Edge.

 ### Preparations
 * Ubuntu `V180531` or newer